 The DOE Does Not Accredit Educational Institutions or Programs

-Accreditation of a school and their online programs should be a determining factor when deciding on an online master’s program.
+The accreditation of a school and its online programs should be a determining factor when deciding on an online master’s program.
 The GI Bill can be used at both accredited and non-accredited institutions so be very careful before signing over rights to your very valuable funds.
-For many online master’s programs, especially those from public universities, there is no distinction as to how a degree was earned whether online or campus based.
-A master’s degree from an accredited postsecondary institution is the end goal and can be achieved judiciously from a wide variety of online schools and programs.
+For many online master’s programs, especially those from public universities, there is no distinction as to how a degree was earned whether online or campus-based.
+A master’s degree from an accredited post-secondary institution is the end goal and can be achieved judiciously from a wide variety of online schools and programs.

 - Hot Degrees: Gerontology